yasirshah-analyst/south-electronics-quality-analysis/Readme.md

 Built entirely using **PostgreSQL and Power BI** (without Excel), the project follows a professional analyst workflow:

 **Business Problem → Data Cleaning → Data Modeling → SQL Analysis → DAX Measures → Interactive Dashboard → Stakeholder-Focused Insights & Recommendations**

-The final deliverable is an interactive dashboard and analytical report tailored to the needs of business stakeholders, demonstrating not only technical skills but also analytical thinking, problem-solving, and data-driven decision-making.
-Most data analysis stops at "what happened."
-This project follows the modern data analytics workflow all the way through to **data storytelling** — answering not just what happened, but why it happened, why it matters, and what each stakeholder should actually do about it.

-Built entirely with **SQL (PostgreSQL) + Power BI** — no Excel — following a professional analyst workflow: business question → data modeling → SQL analysis → DAX measures → interactive dashboard → stakeholder-specific recommendations.

 ---